 Note: you don’t have to use the same tools.
 Each of these tools has an alternative.
-As a matter of fact, we switched Rydoo for Expensify in the meantime.
 What it matters is recognizing the role of each one and applying the concept to the tools you already use.
 For example, in addition to Dropbox, I’m also using Google Drive.

 Depending on the type of invoice and frequency, there are few strategies for receipt collection.

 When it comes to paper, there is no other way than converting physical to a digital version.
 For that, we’ll be using the Rydoo app.

 Snap a photo, and they will OCR the date, amount and merchant.